ethereum/EIPs/EIPS/eip-9.md

     [INSIZE, OUTSIZE, D_1, D_2, ..., D_INSIZE]

- where `INSIZE` is the length in words of the input.
-If the bytes of data provided is fewer than `INSIZE`, remaining bytes are assumed to be zero, extra bytes are ignored.
+ where `INSIZE` is the length in bytes of the input.
+If the length of data provided is less than `INSIZE`, remaining bytes are assumed to be zero, extra bytes are ignored.
 Throws if `OUTSIZE` is greater than 64.
 Returns the `OUTSIZE`-byte BLAKE2b digest, as defined in [RFC 7693](https://tools.ietf.org/html/rfc7693).

-Gas costs would be equal to `GBLAKEBASE + GBLAKEWORD * INSIZE`
+Gas costs would be equal to `GBLAKEBASE + GBLAKEWORD * floor(INSIZE / 32)`

 In order to maintain backwards compatibility, the precompile will return `0` if `CURRENT_BLOCKNUM < METROPOLIS_FORK_BLKNUM`